Khao San Road Nightlife

 Superflow City Beach Club takes people from the bustling backpacker haunt of Khao San Road, straight into a funky outdoor beach party.
 The sand-covered floor, day beds and palm tree DJ booth all help to create a surprisingly realistic vibe – you would never imagine you are still in Bangkok.
 You can’t tell from the narrow opening, but this open-air club is a surprisingly large space, which is shaped into a huge ‘L’.

 Labelled as a day and night club, the team behind Superflow Bangkok have definitely taken inspiration from the beach culture found in places like Ibiza and Bali.
-It opens at 12:00 midday for Khao San locals who want to do some lounging around, but once the sun sets things get taken up a notch.
-Read More...
+It opens at 12:00 midday for Khao San locals who Read More...

 - Opening Hours: Midday-02:00